 Jorgenson was able to demonstrate that a firm that maximizes the present value of its net cash flow V(0) chooses exactly the same path for K and L as a firm that maximizes moment-by-moment the level of profit at each moment in time, provided that the price attached to capital services is the "user cost of capital."
 In other words, a firm that maximizes the present value of its long-run net cash flow would set MPK = $r_K(t)/P(t)$ at each moment in time, where $r_K(t)$ is given by Romer's equation (9.4).
 Note that this is the same condition that we derived earlier for a firm that rents its capital.
-It is reassuring that a firm that owns its capital would choose the same amount of capital as one that rents from someone else in a competitive market.17
+It is reassuring that a firm that owns its capital would choose the same amount of capital as one that rents from someone else in a competitive market.

 Intuitively, the expression for the user cost of capital tells us that the implicit rent that the firm charges itself for using its own capital must include compensation for three cost components.
-The firm must compensate itself for (1) the interest it could earn if it sold the capital and bought bonds with the proceeds, (2) the fraction δ of the
+The firm must compensate itself for (1) the interest it could earn if it sold the capital and bought bonds with the proceeds, (2) the fraction δ of the capital that wears out during the period, and (3) any decrease in the market price of

-15 Jorgenson is a distinguished ex-Reedie who has had a long career at Harvard.
+15 Jorgenson is a distinguished ex-Reedie who now teaches at Harvard.
 The development of the user cost of capital was among his first major contributions to economic research.